 What do you do in the winter?
 Does the chicken bedding freeze?

-We continue doing deep litter in the winter, in fact it only gets better in the winter!
+We continue doing deep litter in the cold winter months, in fact it only gets better in the winter!
 The deep litter method is great for us in winter because it means we have to spend less time freezing our buns off while cleaning the coop.

 It’s also great for the chickens because the breaking down of the litter into compost naturally releases heat into the coop, helping to keep the birds warm.
 The thick layer of bedding on the floor also adds insulation to the coop.